Lavedonio/Medcel_Python_Scripts/README.md

 ```
 (Use just 1 command with * at a time)

-Type `python3 web_scrapper_medgrupo.py -h` or `python3 web_scrapper_medgrupo.py --Help` to see a list with all the commands and its purpose.
+Type `python3 web_scrapper_medgrupo.py -h` or `python3 web_scrapper_medgrupo.py --Help` to see a full list with all the commands and their purpose.

 It's also possible to use without command line attributes.
 In that case just type:
 `python3 web_scrapper_medgrupo.py`

+## 2. Excel_Macro_Autorun
+Windows based program to automatically run Excel Macros on system startup.

+### 2.1.
+Requirements

+- A PC running Windows;
+- To be defined...

+### 2.2.
+Setup
+To be defined...

+### 2.3.
+Usage
+To be defined...
 ___